 GLOBAL SELLING BLOG

-Packing credit is a type of pre-shipment and post-shipment finance that helps exporters fulfill their orders.
+Packing credit is a type of pre- and post-shipment finance that helps exporters fulfill their orders.
 Learn more about its process, types, and features in this blog.

 What is export packing credit?

 Export packing credit is a short-term financing option offered by banks and other financial institutions to exporters.
-While packing credit is commonly referred to as pre-shipment finance, it covers a wide range of expenses throughout the export process and is typically repaid when the goods are delivered and the buyer pays the exporter.
+Although packing credit is commonly referred to as pre-shipment finance, it covers a wide range of expenses throughout the export process and is typically repaid when the goods are delivered, and the buyer pays the exporter.

 Features of packing credit